ben-grande/qusal/.github/ISSUE_TEMPLATE/bug.md

 ### Expected behavior
 <!--
 What where you expecting to have happened?
-Why where you expecting that?
+Why were you expecting that?
 -->